riconuts/FNF-Troll-Engine-BB/README.md

 I've modified the `install_haxelibs` files, before building you should check them out.

 NOTE: Do not treat this as an official release!!!
 This version of the engine is unendorsed by the original creators.
-Despite this, this fork will try to stay as synchronized with the original release as I possibly can until breaking changes arise.

 # QNA